adriacabeza/adriacabeza.github.io/_posts/2024-07-12-caffeine-cache.markdown

   Then it applies a bitmask to the extracted counter value to ensure that it is a 4-bit unsigned integer `& 0xfL` (`1111` in binary).

-3.5.
-Finally, the method returns the minimum value among the 4 frequency counts stored in the count array.
+- Finally, the method returns the minimum value among the 4 frequency counts stored in the count array.

-4. **Aging**
+**3. Aging**
 Periodically, when the number of observed events reaches a certain threshold (`sampleSize`) the `reset()` method is called.
 This method halves the value of all counters and substract the number of odd counters.

-# Expiration: Order Queues & Hierarchical TimerWheel
+# Expiration with Order Queues & Hierarchical TimerWheel

-The expiration policy is implemented in three different ways in Caffine: the time-to-idle policy uses an access-order queue, the time-to-live policy uses a write-order queue, and the variable expiration uses a hierarchical timer wheel.
+The expiration policy is implemented in three different ways in Caffine: the time-to-idle policy (aka eviction based on how long they have been inactive) uses an access-order queue, the time-to-live policy (aka eviction based on how long they have been in the cache) uses a write-order queue, and the variable expiration uses a hierarchical timer wheel.
 All of them are implemented efficiently with a O(1) time complexity.

 ## Order queues
 Caffeine uses two main queues in the cache that ensure a fast eviction policy.
 The idea of the queuing policies is to allow for peeking the oldest entry to determine if it has expired.
 If it has not, then the younger entries must not have expired either.
 They are both based on the [AbstractLinkedDeque.java](https://github.com/ben-manes/caffeine/blob/master/caffeine/src/main/java/com/github/benmanes/caffeine/cache/AbstractLinkedDeque.java#L32) which provides an optimised double linked list.
 These are some of the interesting aspects of its implementation:

-1. **No sentinel nodes**
+**1. No sentinel nodes**

 The class uses a double-linked list without sentinel nodes (dummy nodes at the start and the end of the list).
 As we can see in a comment in the code:
 ```